Considering refinancing a reverse mortgage? Explore your options and the benefits to understand how refinancing can work for you.

 Like a traditional mortgage, you can choose to refinance yours for any reason.
 However, does it make sense to do so?
 That’s another question entirely.
 Reverse mortgage requirements can be difficult to understand, and refinancing can complicate the process.

-Reverse mortgage loans have drawbacks—less borrowing power, mandated mortgage insurance, and higher rates of foreclosure—so you may want to consider paying yours off and switching to another method to leverage your home equity and continue living in your home before you refinance yours.1
+Reverse mortgage loans have drawbacks—less borrowing power and mandated mortgage insurance—so you may want to consider paying yours off and switching to another method to leverage your home equity and continue living in your home before you refinance yours.1

 No doubt about it—there are hoops to jump through and paperwork to tackle.
 A mortgage refinance is worth it only if the benefits outweigh the costs for your situation.